iainharlow/RepData_PeerAssessment1/PA1_template.md

 I've also used inline R script to answer some of the specific questions.
 That is, I've calculated a statistic such as mean daily steps, then called it in a non-code section (within a sentence).
 This is instead of printing the value to the console from the code sections, as others may have done.

+UPDATE: Using inline R script doesn't work with the MD file in github apparently.
+Which is strange and annoying!
+It works fine with the HTML from what I've seen.
+So I've also printed the calculated values to the console (inelegant, but there you are).

 =================================